hawshemi/Blockchain/README.md

 - Registration and Logins with password hashing.
 - Password Validation Check
 - Handle Errors with codes.
-- Check the Blockchain intergrity.
+- Check the Blockchain integrity.
-- Make a Transaction on blockchain.
+- Make a Transaction on the blockchain.
 - Review the Transaction History Table.
 - Ability to export to XLS.
-- Ability to Reset the Blockchian.
+- Ability to Reset the blockchain.
 - Logout

 ## The Blockchain
 - Stores the block information on a JSON file.
 - Read the JSON and view to blocks.
-- Validate the blocks using its hash.
+- Validate the blocks using their hash.
-- Store the JSON and blocks to a Database.
+- Store the JSON and blocks in a Database.

 ## Database and Tables
+The database consists of 3 tables:
-The databse consist of 3 tables. first is the users containing userid, username and hashed password. second is the sequence that stores number of users and transactions. third is the transcaction table which contain all of the blocks information including number, reciver, sender, amount, timestamp, and transaction_id.
+- The _users_ containing userid, username and hashed password.
+- The _sequence_ that stores the number of users and transactions.
+- The _transcaction_ table contains all block information, including number, receiver, sender, amount, timestamp, and transaction_id.

-Users can see the blockchain integrity in the main page after login. but they can only see their transactions in the history tab.
+Users can see the blockchain integrity on the main page after login.
+But they can only see their transactions in the history tab.

 ## Tech Stack
 The site was built using Flask(Python), SQLite3 for the database, CSS for Styling and some Javascript for button actions, exports, and background particles.